 The Middle East and North Africa (MENA) Out-of-School Children Initiative (OOSCI) is part of the global OOSCl launched by the United Nations Children’s Fund (UNICEF) and the UNESCO Institute for Statistics (UIS) in 2010.
 The overall objectives of the Initiative are to:

 - Improve the statistical information and analysis on out-of-school children and understand not just how many children are out of school, but who they are and where;

 - Identify the barriers that contribute to exclusion from education; and

 - Analyse the existing and needed policies and strategies related to enhanced school participation.

-Nine countries are participating from MENA: Algeria, Djibouti, Egypt, Iraq, Jordan, Morocco, Sudan, Tunisia and Yemen.
+Countries with ongoing work on OOSCI in MENA are: Algeria, Djibouti, Egypt, Iraq, Jordan, Morocco, Sudan, Tunisia and Yemen.
+Recently, the work of OOSCI has also expanded to new countries in the region: Iran, Lebanon, Libya, Syria and the State of Palestine.
 The work within the framework of the Initiative is led by Ministries of Education working closely with a team of national and local education officials and stakeholders from civil society and think tanks.
 Learn more about the MENA OOSCI and view our other key partners below.